downfromthetrees/the_magic_eye/README.md

 See the [settings documentation](#settings) for information on how to enabling features and tweak settings.

+### Blacklisting / Removal FAQ
+* If you remove images for breaking the rules and want Magic Eye to remove them when they get posted again, then you need to blacklist them when you remove.
+[The blacklisting section](#remove-blacklisted-images) shows you how to do this, but here is an an overview so you can understand the workflow:
+   * When a repost is detected, Magic Eye looks at the last submission of that image to figure out what to do.
+   * If the last submission is approved/unmoderated, Magic Eye acts based on your repost settings
+   * If the last submission was removed by a moderator...
+       * ...and is blacklisted: Magic Eye will automatically remove it for you
+       * ...and is not blacklisted: Magic Eye will ignore it and treat the repost as a new submission.

+    This workflow gives you a simple way to override old decisions, or let users repost with different titles etc.

 ### General info / FAQ

-* If users reply to MAGIC_EYE_BOT, it will report the comment so you can check it out.
+* If users reply to [u/MAGIC_EYE_BOT](https://www.reddit.com/user/MAGIC_EYE_BOT), it will report the comment so you can check it out.

-* Magic Eye has sensible default settings so is safe to just add and forget.
-By default, it has a 15-50 day repost limit depending on how much karma the last submission got (i.e. bigger post, wait longer between allowing it to be reposted).
-See the the [Remove reposts](#remove-reposts) section for setting your own repost periods.
+* Magic Eye has sensible default settings (a ~15-50 day repost limit depending on karma of last post) so is safe to just add and forget.

+* You can safely demod/remod Magic Eye at any time without affecting your database of images.

-* Magic Eye checks for new submissions every 30s or so.
-Avoid moderating posts under 1 minute old if you want Magic Eye to process them first.
+* Magic Eye checks for new submissions every 30s or so, so avoid moderating posts under 1 minute old if you want Magic Eye to process them first.

-* To stop the bot for any reason, just demod it.
-You can safely demod/remod it at any time without affecting your database of images.

 * On rare occasions Magic Eye can misdetect images and when it does the images may not look anything like each other.
 It isn't a bug, Magic Eye just doesn't see the image like our eyes and brain do.
 If an image is cropped in specific ways it also may no longer match.
 It's a trade off, but you can tweak the tolerance in the settings if for example you have a subreddit with highly similar images.

-* You can reply to a removal message with `clear` and it'll remove the image from it's database, but this is generally just for rare problematic images (they tend to have [lots of grey space](https://i.imgur.com/Avp2Y57.png)).
+* You can reply to a removal message with `clear` and it'll remove the image from it's database.
+There's generally no need to do this, except perhaps for rare problematic images (they tend to have [lots of grey space](https://i.imgur.com/Avp2Y57.png)).

-* See [the blacklisting section](#remove-blacklisted-images) for how to blacklist images

 ## Features and Configuration